 How I Allow My Toddler to Interact with Our Pet

 We helped her understand that our dog also needs some space, especially when resting and eating, and we have provided our dog with things like a chew resistant dog bed so that he can take himself away from the action and feel safe in his space when he feels like he needs to.
 We usually tell our toddler that too much petting may make our dog upset, and we don’t want that to happen.
 We always tell her that her pet friend may want to be alone at times.
 We also tell our kid not to touch our dog if we are not around.
 She must ask permission to pet our dog first.
-We also indicate that when our dog is in pain or has some health issues, she should leave him alone because only adults could take care of him.
-We also teach her some proper behaviours when our dog is around with us.
+We also indicate that when our dog is in pain or has some health issues, she should leave him alone because only adults can take care of him.
+We also teach her some proper behaviours when our dog is around us.
 We always remind her that screaming and too much running may make our dog too excited.

-How I Teach My Child when Taking Good Care of Our Pets
+How I Teach My Child When Taking Good Care of Our Pets

 What we also realised is that our toddler will learn how to treat our dog and other pets properly by observing how you treat the pet.
 You see, your kids want to study how you would pet, feed, and take care of your pet.
 They will watch your attitude when your dog barks excessively and bites your shoes.
 Thus, when you face these pet problems, you need not overreact.
 You may scold your dog.
 However, reinforce it with care.
 That way, your kid will develop into a loving pet owner.